emcdona1/field_classification/README.md

 # field_classification

-The code here creates and tests a CNN model using Tensorflow and Keras that takes images of two morphologically similar plant families (Lycopodieaceae and Selaginellaceae) and trains the model to identify which is which.
+The code here creates and tests a CNN model using Tensorflow and Keras that takes images of two morphologically similar plant families (*Lycopodieaceae* and *Selaginellaceae*) and trains the model to identify which is which.

 ---

 # Repository layout
+For full details, see section Folder Descriptions below.

+- The main files in the root are used for acquiring images, building the model, and training it.
+- *Adiantum_blechnum* contains a side project of using the same CNN architecture on two genera (*Adiantum* and *Blechnum*) which are more visually distinct than *Lycopodieaceae* and *Selaginellaceae*).
-The main files used for acquiring images, building the model, and training it are not in any folders.
-'Archive' contains an older version of the model and method of uploading images into the model that may still be explored in the future.
-'Helpers_or_in_progress' contains just that: files that may be helpful for specific tasks or work that is still in progress and not yet functional.
-The in progress files, however, are *not* necessary for the model to run.
-For more details, scroll down
+- *Archive/* contains an older version of the model and method of uploading images into the model that may still be explored in the future.
+- *Helpers_or_in_progress/* contains files that may be helpful for specific tasks or work that is still in progress and not yet functional.

 ---